An Extended Thought On Existence And The Human Experience

 My advice: cut it down with a medieval sword.

-The old use the young like the tooth uses the gum:
+The old use the young like teeth use the gums:

-to hold it in place while it turns good food to waste.
+to hold them in place as they turn good food to waste.

 They’re all playing a game while we’re trying to live